 Parents are in the final throes of preparing for Halloween, buying candy, decorating their houses and in too many families fighting over costumes that make a parent cringe.

-Whether the costume makes a politically-incorrect statement (Dexter the HBO serial killer?) or projects an image you can’t stomach (Jersey Shore, anyone?)
+Whether the costume makes a politically-incorrect statement or projects an image you can’t stomach (Miley twerking, anyone?)
 Halloween can present some important teaching moments.
 Even if you ultimately ban the costume with a strong “because I said so” you can get a few points across during the debate.

 Girls especially are pressured into appearing sexual at young ages, exposed by the media to baby bikinis and padded bras for eight-year-olds.
-Boys may need help understanding what is really conveyed by the tough-guy looks.
-A common problem among latency aged, pre-sexual kids is that they may know that a certain type of look is equated with being attractive without understanding that it has a sexual connotation.
+Boys may need help understanding what is really conveyed by the tough-guy looks or dressing as a character known for violence.
+A common problem among latency aged, pre-sexual kids is that they may know that a certain type of look is equated with being attractive without understanding that it has a sexual or dangerously violent connotation.
 When a nine-year-old girl chooses a Halloween costume with a decidedly “hooker-ish” look, a parent needs to supplement their “no” with a justification.
 Explaining to kids that certain kinds of clothes carry a certain kind of message (one that is not always appropriate for their age) is a good place to start.
 Consider using a uniform as an example.
 “When you wear shin guards, I know you’re getting ready to play soccer”.
 You can then continue on and explain to a school-aged child that a particular look is seen by some people as a uniform to “kiss” or “flirt” or some other term in that will make a nine-year-old think, “Yuck.”